TDS-PV Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Total Operating Revenues: Decreased 1% YoY for Q4 and 2% for the full year, flat when excluding divestitures.
+• Total Operating Revenues: Decreased 1% in Q4 and 2% for the full year, with revenues flat year-over-year when excluding divestitures.

-• Adjusted EBITDA: Improved 6% in Q4 but declined 6% for the full year, primarily due to divestitures and a noncash stock compensation adjustment in Q1.
+• Adjusted EBITDA: Improved 6% in Q4 but declined 6% for the full year due to divestitures and a noncash stock-based compensation adjustment.

 2. Strategic Updates and Business Highlights

-• Divestiture of Wireless Operations: Completed the largest transaction in company history, strengthening the balance sheet and positioning Array as a growing tower company.
+• Divestiture of Wireless Operations: Completed the largest transaction in company history, divesting wireless operations to focus on fiber and tower businesses.

 3. Forward Guidance and Outlook